aditya-6394/LIFE-SKILLS-TRACK/Energy Management.md

 ### What are some ideas that you can implement to sleep better?

-To sleep better, consider implementing these ideas:
+To sleep better, we can implement these ideas:

 - Maintain a consistent sleep schedule.
-- Create a comfortable sleep environment.
+- Creating a comfortable sleep environment.
-- Limit exposure to screens before bedtime.
+- Limiting exposure to screens before bedtime.
-- Manage stress through relaxation techniques.
+- Managing stress through relaxation techniques.
-- Avoid heavy meals, caffeine, and alcohol close to bedtime.
+- Avoiding heavy meals, caffeine, and alcohol close to bedtime is a good idea.
-- Get regular exercise during the day.
+- Regular exercise during the day will lead to good sleep.
-- Consider mindfulness meditation or deep breathing exercises.
+- We can do meditation or deep breathing exercises .
-- Invest in a quality mattress and pillows.
-- Ensure your bedroom is cool, dark, and quiet.
-- Seek medical advice if sleep problems persist.

 ### Paraphrase the video - Brain Changing Benefits of Exercise.
 Minimum 5 points, only the points.